Automated Captions and Subtitles for Videos

 Woman in a blue striped shirt talking and gesturing with her hands during a Biteable video call, with closed captioning icon visible.

-Which Video Creation Platforms Support Automated Captions and Subtitles?
+Best Video Platforms with Automated Captions (2026)

-How Automated Captions and Subtitles Work
+How Do Automated Captions Work?

-2. Spoken words are transcribed and time-aligned
+2. Spoken words are transcribed and matched to timestamps

 3. Captions appear as an editable text layer inside the video editor

-Why Automated Captions Matter
+Why Do Automated Captions Matter for Video Performance?

 Common Use Cases for Automated Captions